Learn To Play Church Organ

 The church organ is an instrument that most people come to already having had some experience on the piano.

-However, many people struggle even if they can already play the piano, especially with learning to play the bass pedals – it’s almost as if you are playing two instruments at the same time instead of one!
+Perhaps the biggest challenge for those coming from the piano to the church organ is learning to play the bass pedals – it’s almost as if you are playing two instruments at the same time instead of one!

-It’s not that bass pedals are particularly difficult to play on their own, it’s just that when the manuals have to be played too, it becomes really very difficult for the brain to cope – as many beginners will testify!
+It’s not that bass pedals are particularly difficult to play on their own, it’s just that when the manuals have to be played too, it becomes very difficult for the brain to cope – as many beginners will testify!

 What’s Going On In The Student’s Mind?